 The area closest to the ringroad is presently seeing large-scale mass re-development.
 However, the walk along tree-lined Corporation Street is pleasant enough - and the few old Victorian shops surviving around the lower part of 'Burges', close to the Transport Museum, are worth a visit.
 Finally, the late-18th-century Canal Basin is a fairly interesting starting point for a canalside stroll along the partially-redeveloped waterfront heading northwards (although the present access across the ringroad via an unsightly bridge at the top of Bishop Street is poor) and the area around the large ancient Swanswell Pool should soon become an attractive spot with the redevelopment of the Victorian nurses home and outpatients clinic adjacent.

-Best bits ---> the new Belgrade Plaza development next to the Belgrade Theatre is a fine piece of modern architecture and has a Premier Inn plus a few good eateries (Bella Pasta/Pizza Express/Cafe Rouge) and a nice open square with seating. @CETPOPUP at ' The CET Building' (old 1959 'Coventry Telegraph' newspaper offices and printworks - soon to be a trendy boutique hotel) is a pop-up artspace and history centre - open saturdays 11-5 with a fascinating free self-guided tour round the old factory lasting approx 45 mins.
+Best bits ---> the new Belgrade Plaza development next to the Belgrade Theatre is a fine piece of modern architecture and has a Premier Inn plus a few good eateries (Bella Pasta/Pizza Express/Cafe Rouge) and a nice open square with seating. @CETPOPUP at ' The CET Building' (old 1959 'Coventry Telegraph' newspaper offices and printworks - soon to be a posh 50s themed boutique hotel) is a pop-up artspace and history centre - open most saturdays 11-5 with a fascinating free self-guided tour round the old factory lasting approx 45 mins.
+(UPDATE: The CET Building is currently the primary venue for the Coventry Biennial of Contemporary Art - open every day until 22nd Oct, 11-6).

 Worst bits ---> some sections in this part of town still have a run-down feel, and aren't much fun walking through (although quite safe: Coventry has some of the lowest crime statistics in the UK).